Michel Constantin

 Michel Constantin (born Constantin Hokhloff; 13 July 1924 - 28 August 2003) was a French actor and professional volleyball player.
-He was the men’s national volleyball champion from 1954 to 1956, before making his film debut as a convict in the 1960 prison thriller The Hole.
+He was the men's national volleyball champion from 1954 to 1956, before making his film debut as a convict in the 1960 prison thriller The Hole.
 Thanks to his stature and striking features, he became a popular character actor in crime films, often playing thugs and gangsters.
-He appeared in several films alongside his friend Charles Bronson during the 1970's.
+He appeared in several films alongside his friend Charles Bronson during the 1970s.

-Biography
+Early life

 Born Constantin Hokhloff in Billancourt (near Paris), he was the son of a White Russian emigre father and his Polish wife.
 Hokhloff's father was a former officer in the Russian Army, of Kalmyk descent.
 He had met Hokhloff's mother while he was stationed in Warsaw, Congress Poland.
 After the Russian Civil War, the coupled moved to Paris, along with many other White emigres.

-During World War II, he worked at the Renault factories in Boulogne-Billancourt, where his family lived.
+During World War II, he worked at the Renault factories in Boulogne-Billancourt, where his family lived, and later managed a knitting needle factory.

-Volleyball
+Volleyball career

 Thanks to his height (1.85 meters) and athletic ability, Constantin was recruited by the volleyball team of Club olympique de Billancourt (CO Billancourt) in 1943.
-He switched teams to Racing Club de France for the 1947-48 season, but returned to CO Billancourt the following season.
+He switched teams to Racing Club de France for the 1947–48 season, but returned to CO Billancourt the following season.
 As setter, he led the team to French national championships in 1954, 1955 and 1956.
 It was during this period that he changed his name to Michel Constantin.

 During this time, he was also a freelance reporter for the sports journal L'Équipe.

-Acting
+Acting career

 Constantin appeared as an extra in the 1956 film Plucking the Daisy, but made his first significant acting debut in the 1960 prison thriller The Hole.
 Director Jacques Becker and screenwriter José Giovanni sought to recruit a cast of non-professional actors to play the various convicts.
 Becker's son Jean knew Constantin from his volleyball days, and recommended him for the part.
 The film was a critical and commercial success, and enabled Constantin's transition into an acting career.

+He achieved popularity as a character actor in crime and action films, typically playing thugs and gangsters, and appearing alongside the likes of Lino Ventura and Charles Bronson.
+In addition to José Giovanni, he also worked with notable directors like Jean-Pierre Melville, Georges Lautner, Nelly Kaplan, Jean Delannoy, Yves Boisset, Jacques Deray, Jean-Pierre Mocky and Henri Verneuil.

+Constantin was also a host of the TF1 game show Anagram during the 1980s.

+Personal life

+Constanin married schoolteacher Maud Serres in 1957.
+They had a daughter, Sophie (1962–2026), and were longtime residents of Sainte-Maxime.
+They remained together until her death in 1996.

+He was an avid player of contract bridge, and a long-time vice president of the Sainte-Maxime Bridge Club.